Source: Croatian National Tourist Board – Mario Romulić

 When summer swings round, you can go to the city beach appropriately named Copacabana and take a dip and swim in the river.

-When the weekend comes, explore the surrounding excellent wine regions .
+The weekend also offers plenty of opportunities, explore the surrounding excellent wine regions such as Ilok – home to the world’s largest barrel and an abundance of wine related activities.
 Or perhaps escape on a city break as Osijek provides you with the chance to pop to Budapest, Belgrade or Zagreb.

 If you don’t want to head that far away, then take a trip to Kopački Rit, a nature reserve close by or visit local towns and villages along the River Drava like Belišće.
 Drop us a message on Facebook if you’re short of ideas!